confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 ````
 {
 "query": "select * from foo", <----- the SQL of the query to execute
-"push": true,                 <----- if true then push query, else pull query
-"limit": 10                   <----  If specified return at most this many rows,
 "properties": {               <----- Optional properties for the query
     "prop1": "val1",
     "prop2": "val2"